luk036/ellipsoid-method/multiplierless.md

 @samueli1989improved; @markovic2012dsp].
 The design problem is therefore not merely to find good coefficients, but to find coefficients that are *cheap to realize*.

+The design of filters whose coefficients are confined to a discrete set has a long history, and the multiplierless case is its most hardware-driven instance.
+The finite-wordlength problem --- choosing coefficients from a fixed grid rather than from the continuum --- was among the earliest digital-filter design questions, and the first systematic attacks cast it as an integer program over a discrete coefficient space [@kodek1980design; @lim1982finite].
+Because enumeration grows exponentially with the number of taps, the literature turned to branch-and-bound [@lawler1966branch; @kodek1980algorithm] and to local search seeded from a continuous relaxation [@kodek1981comparison].
+Restricting the coefficients to powers of two, or to a signed sum of a few powers of two, proved especially attractive in hardware, and specialized search procedures were developed for it [@lim1983fir; @samueli1989improved; @lim1999signed].
+Later work exploited structure in the coefficient space: a trellis formulation solved the signed-power-of-two problem by dynamic programming [@chen1999trellis], metaheuristics such as genetic algorithms were applied where the search space resisted exact methods [@xu1995design; @glover2003handbook], and lattice reduction was used to obtain optimal finite-wordlength designs [@kodek2012lll].
+A parallel line of work characterized the performance achievable under a word-length constraint [@kodek2005performance; @kodek1997limits].
+These methods are exact, or nearly so, only under assumptions that are difficult to satisfy in
+practice: integer programming becomes prohibitive as the order grows, and the heuristics return a feasible design only when the search happens to fall into a feasible basin.

+A second line of work keeps the coefficients continuous and reshapes the problem so that convex optimization applies.
+Spectral factorization turns the magnitude specification into a linear constraint on the autocorrelation [@wu1999fir;
+@goodman1997spectral], and the resulting convex program is solved by second-order cone or semidefinite methods, with the spectral mask encoded as a linear matrix inequality [@davidson2002linear; @tuan2007efficient] and implemented in disciplined-convex-programming tools such as CVX [@grant2008cvx].
+The survey of [@davidson2010enriching] collects many such reformulations.
+Because these methods return a continuous optimum, however, they answer a different question from the one the hardware asks.
+The optimum typically lies on the boundary of the feasible set, where the active magnitude constraints are tight, so rounding it to the nearest CSD vector can push part of the response below its lower bound and destroy feasibility [@kodek1981comparison; @davidson2010enriching].
+A relaxation can supply a lower bound or a warm start, but it cannot by itself certify a realizable design.

+The ellipsoid method has meanwhile been applied well beyond linear programming, and it is the natural algorithm whenever the constraint set is convex but its description is implicit or infinite.
+Prior applications of the same principle include robust analog circuit sizing with affine arithmetic [@liu2007robust], parametric network optimization through optimal matrix scaling [@orlin1985computing] and minimum mean-cycle computation [@dasdan1998faster], and multi-parameter clock-skew scheduling [@zhou2015multi].
+What these applications share, and what multiplierless FIR design inherits, is a moderate number of design variables combined with a very large number of constraints --- the regime in which the ellipsoid method is competitive with interior-point methods [@boyd2009convex; @boyd2008ellipsoid].
+The distinguishing feature of the present article is that it keeps the quantizer inside the oracle, so that the optimizer reasons about a realizable coefficient vector rather than a relaxed one.

 Two obstacles stand in the way.
 First, the magnitude constraint
 $$L(\omega) \le |H(\omega)| \le U(\omega), \qquad \forall \omega \in [0,\pi],